 Here's what indicator trading is, and how to use it.

 Many traders, especially new traders, gravitate toward indicator based trading because they believe a perfect concoction of indicators allows them to predict what the market will do and where it will go with precision.
-That isn't necessarily case, but indicators can be helpful in spotting certain market tendencies...if you learn to use them effectively.
+That isn't necessarily the case, but indicators can help spot certain market tendencies...if you learn to use them effectively.

 What is Indicator Trading?

-That said, since there is so much to be analyzed on a price chart an indicator helps simplify it.
+Since there is so much to be analyzed on a price chart an indicator helps simplify it.
 This is why indicators are so alluring to new traders.
-Instead of learning to how to identify a trend on the price chart, they try to find an indicator that will identify the trend and trend reversals for them.
+Instead of learning how to identify a trend on the price chart, they try to find an indicator that will determine the trend and trend reversals for them.

 Types of Indicator Strategies

 There are thousands of indicators, and new ones are being created all the time.
 By combining indicators and using indicators in different ways, there are countless trading methods involving indicators.

 There are a few common types of indicator strategies though.
 One of the main ones is a crossover strategy.
 This is when either price or an indicator crosses path with another indicator.
 Price crossing a moving average is one of the most straightforward indicator strategies.

 An alternative version of the price-crossover strategy is when a shorter-term moving average crosses a longer-term moving average (also see, Four Trending Indicators to Replace the Moving Average).
 This is called a moving average crossover.

 Crossovers occur in many indicators.
 For example, the MACD provides crossover signals when the MACD line crosses the signal line, or when the MACD or signal line cross above or below zero.